hassio-addons/addon-adb/README.md

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "ADB - Android Debug Bridge" add-on.
-1. Ensure your Android device has developer mode and network debugging enabled.
+1. Ensure that your Android device has [developer mode and network debugging](#enabling-developer-mode-on-your-device) enabled.
 1. Add the IP addresses of your device(s) to the add-on configuration.
 1. Start the "ADB - Android Debug Bridge" add-on.
 1. Check the logs of the add-on to see if everything went well.